Predicting Cellular Responses to Novel Drug Perturbations at a Single-Cell Resolution: Chemical Compositional Perturbation Autoencoder

+This choice of linearity makes the model interpretable for users such as biologists since it permits to analyse and ablate components individually, e.g., allowing interpolation or extrapolation of the dose values.
+Another advantage of the additive structure is its permutation invariance and that it allows for adding new covariates, e.g., during fine-tuning.
+While remaining interpretable, chemCPA is able to model complex relationships through the non-linear decoder.

-Due to their different nature, we encode the drug attributes and cell-line information separately.
-For the cell-lines we use the same approach as \citet{CPA}, where we optimised a $d$-dim latent representation $z_c$ for each cell-line $c$.
+Due to their different nature, we encode the drug and cell-line attributes separately in the latent space.
+For the cell-lines, we use the same approach as \citet{CPA}, where a $l$-dimensional latent representation $z_c$ is optimised for each cell-line $c$.
+For the drugs, we propose a new embedding network $P_\varphi$.

-For the drugs, we train an embedding network that maps molecular representations---such as its graph or SMILES representation---and the used dosage to its latent perturbation state.
-The drug perturbation network $P_\varphi$ consists of the molecule encoder, the dosage scaler, and the perturbation encoder, see Figure~\ref{fig:model_architecture}\,(2).
-First, the molecule encoder $G: \mathcal{G}\rightarrow \sR^{m}$ encodes the molecule representation $g_i\in\mathcal{G}$ as a fixed size embedding $h_\t{drug} \in \sR^m$.
-Next, the dosage scaler $S: \sR^{m+1} \rightarrow \sR$ maps $h_\t{drug}$ together with $s_i$ to the scaled dosage value $\hat{s}_i$.
-In a final step, the perturbation encoder $M:\sR^m\rightarrow\sR^l$ takes the scaled molecular embedding $\hat{s}_i h_{d_i}$ as input and generates the final drug perturbation $z_{d_i} \in \sR^l$.
-Put together, we end up with
+\paragraph{Perturbation Network} The network $P_\varphi$ maps molecular representations---such as its graph or SMILES representation---and the used dosage to its latent perturbation state.
+This perturbation network $P_\varphi$ consists of the molecule and perturbation encoders, $G$ and $M$, as well as the dosage scaler $S$, see Figure~\ref{fig:model_architecture}\,(2).